ethan-ou/vscode-gift/README.md

 Parser sourced from [fuhrmanator's GIFT parser](https://github.com/fuhrmanator/GIFT-grammar-PEG.js).

 ## Installing the Plugin
+This extension relies on the [GIFT Language support extension](https://github.com/ethan-ou/vscode-gift/), which is automatically downloaded upon installing this extension.

 1. Install [VSCode](https://code.visualstudio.com/).
 2. Go to the Extensions panel (CTRL + SHIFT + X).
 There, search "Gift Language Features".
 3. Install the extension.
 4. Open a GIFT file or create a new file and change the language to Gift.

-This extension relies on the [GIFT Language support extension](https://github.com/ethan-ou/vscode-gift/), which is automatically downloaded when this extension is installed.

 ## For Developers